Learning quantum many-body systems from a few copies: Maximum entropy principle for quantum Gibbs states

 Proposition~\ref{theogradient} already establishes the convergence of gradient descent whenever we can compute the gradient exactly and have a bound on $L$.
-Moreover, we see from Proposition~\ref{lem:derivatives} that, in order to compute the gradient of the function $f$ above, it suffices to estimate local expectation values.
+Moreover, we see from Lemma~\ref{lem:derivatives} that, in order to compute the gradient of the function $f$ above, it suffices to estimate local expectation values.
 Moreover, it is a standard result that gradient descent is strictly decreasing for strictly convex problems~\cite{boyd2004convex}.

 However, in many settings it is only possible or desirable to compute the expectation values of quantum Gibbs states approximately.
 Moreover, the expectation values of the target state are only known up to statistical fluctuations.
 It is then not too difficult to see that gradient descent still offers the convergence guarantees if we only approximately compute the gradient.
-We now state the exact convergence guarantees and precision requirement for completeness. \begin{prop}[Convergence of gradient descent with constant relative precision] Let $\sigma(\lambda)\in\D_{d^n}$ be a quantum Gibbs state at inverse temperature $\beta$ with respect to a set of operators $\mathcal{E}$, and for a Gibbs state $\sigma(\mu)$ let $z(\mu)\in\R^m$ be a vector such that
+We state the exact convergence guarantees and precision requirement for completeness.